Becksteinlab/zarrtraj/docs/source/walkthrough.rst

 ########################

 First, upload your H5MD trajectories to an AWS S3 bucket.
-This requires that an S3 Bucket is setup and configured for write access using the credentials stored in "sample_profile" If you've never configured an S3 Bucket before, see `this guide <https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html>`_.
+This requires that an S3 Bucket is setup and configured for write access using the credentials stored in "sample_profile".
+If you've never configured an S3 Bucket before, see `this guide <https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html>`_.
 You can setup a profile to easily manage AWS credentials using `this VSCode extension <https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode>`_.
 Here is a sample profile (stored in ~/.aws/credentials) where